just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

     <p>
     <p><b>How do Snapchat filters work?</b>
     <br/>
     If you or someone you know uses the social media app Snapchat, they have probably used one of those cool filters.
 But, how exactly do those filters work?
-Watch the video below to learn more about the algorithm and pixel data behind Snapchat filters.
+Watch the video below to learn more about the algorithm and <span class="hover vocab yui-wk-div" data-id='pixel'>pixel</span> data behind Snapchat filters.
     </p>

 .. youtube:: Pc2aJxnmzh0